cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 The next step is to add a space to your organization.

 * Use `cf help -a` to find the right command to create a space inside your organization.
-Name the space `development`.
+Name the space `dev`.

 There are also `cf` commands that allow you to list all the spaces in your organization or view the details on a specific space.
 Try them.